Macedonian Ruins

 Jesus said to them, “Moses permitted you to divorce your wives because of your hard hearts, but from the beginning, it was not this way.

-The Greek word used for 'hard hearts' here is the feminine form of sklērokardia which is defined in Strong's as a compound word for hard or tough of heart or feelings implying stubborn or unchangeable.
+The Greek word used for 'hard hearts' here is the feminine form of sklērokardia, which Strong's Dictionary defines as a compound word for hard or tough of heart or feelings, implying stubbornness or unchangeability.
 Unwilling to conform to or follow God's directive?

-Is Jesus here saying that Moses (i.e. God's Law) permitted men to 'put away' the wife if she proves to be stubborn and unchanging?
+Is Jesus here saying that Moses (i.e., God's Law) permitted men to 'put away' the wife if she proved stubborn and unchanging?

-In the Deuteronomy 24:1-4 passage, the justification for divorce is, "because he has found some indecency in her..."
-Can we assume the cause goes both ways, i.e., 'she finds indecency in him' or is that messing with God's words as we are warned not to do?
+In the passage from Deuteronomy 24:1-4, divorce is justified when "he has found some indecency in her..."
+Can we assume the cause goes both ways, i.e., 'she finds indecency in him,' or is that messing with God's words as we are warned not to do?

 • As Regarding Adam

-It is important to note that Adam's sin was that he obeyed his wife, against God's command.
+It is important to note that Adam's sin was that he 'listened to (obeyed) the voice of his wife' against God's command.
 For that reason, the ground was cursed.

-Do men have a propensity to obey the ‘voice’ of their wife, making necessary God's directive that he would/should rule?
+Do men have a propensity to obey the ‘voice’ of their wives, making God's directive that he would/should rule necessary?
 Or perhaps it's little boys who are trained to obey their mothers, a training which they carry into later marriage?

 “For the husband is the head of the wife” Ephesian 5:23